siddhantkushwaha/Proxy-Server/README.md

-# PROXY_SERVER
+## Proxy Server

-Implements a proxy server for HTTPS and HTTP requests.
+Implements a proxy server for HTTPS and HTTP requests to help with monitoring network activity and data collection.